stefanpartheym/scite-config/README.md

 scite-properties
 ================

-Contains the configuration files (or at least a one) of the SciTE text editor
+Contains a set of configuration files of the SciTE text editor.

+NOTE:	Use the user configuration file (SciTEUser.properties) instead of the
+		global configuration file!